dbos-inc/dbos-transact-ts/packages/confluent-kafka-receive/README.md

 ## Configuring a Confluent Kafka Receiver

-First, ensure that the DBOS KafkaJS Receiver package is installed into the application:
+First, ensure that the DBOS Confluent Kafka Receiver package is installed into the application:

 ```
 npm install --save @dbos-inc/confluent-kafka-receive